 The Cenote Calavera Entrance Fee is a flat 250MXN.
-It’s quite an increase from previous prices, coming in at more than double what the price was just 1.5 years ago.
+That is quite an increase from previous years, coming in at more than double versus just 1.5 years ago.
 At the time of writing, that converts to more than $12USD.

 While this is steep for Mexico, I do think it’s worth it.
-First, because this cenote is unique and fun, and second because frankly many have gone up to about 250MXN nowadays.
+First, because this cenote is unique and fun, and second because frankly many cenotes in the area are priced around 250MXN nowadays.

 Other Cenote Calavera Entrance Fee Details:

-➳ This cenote is cash only.
-Be sure to bring exact pesos to make it easy.
+- This cenote is cash only.
+Be sure to bring exact pesos to make it easy on yourself.

-➳ Be aware, this cenote is oddly picky about cameras.
+- Be aware, this cenote is oddly picky about cameras.
 They will absolutely try to charge you an additional $200MXN if you plan to use anything other than your cell phone.
+Seriously.

-That means you will be paying nearly $22USD to swim and take photos on a camera.
+That means that you will be paying nearly $22USD to swim and take photos if you have a “real” camera.
 And we are talking any camera.
 Professional looking cameras and GoPros alike will be charged.

-Vendors selling t-shirts are usually present.
+Vendors selling t-shirts are usually hanging around near the cenote, as well.
 Honestly, if they didn’t charge extra for cameras, they’d probably have more luck selling their souvenirs.